-Easter Sunday services to go ahead at Christ Church Cathedral
+Easter Sunday services will now go ahead at Dublin's Christ Church Cathedral following consultations between the Government, the Garda and Church of Ireland authorities.

 Last month it was announced such services were being cancelled at Christ Church and other city centre Church of Ireland parishes due to traffic restrictions imposed because of the 1916 centenary parade.